 Many top executives have a bachelor's or master's degree in business administration or in an area related to their field of work.
 Top executives in the public sector often have a degree in business administration, public administration, law, or the liberal arts.
-Top executives of large corporations often have a master of business administration (MBA).
+Top executives of large corporations often have a Master of Business Administration (MBA).
 College presidents and school superintendents typically have a doctoral degree in the field in which they originally taught or in education administration.
 Although education and training requirements vary widely by position and industry, many top executives have at least a bachelor's degree and a considerable amount of work experience.

-Candidates need a combination of education and several years of related work experience to become a human resources manager.
+Candidates need a combination of education and several years of related work experience to become a manager.
 Although a bachelor's degree is sufficient for most positions, some jobs require a master's degree.
 Candidates should have strong interpersonal skills.

-Managers are promoted from within in many retail establishments, although college graduates usually directly enter management training programs.
+Managers are promoted from within in many retail establishments, although there is the opportunity for college graduates to enter management training programs.
 Larger establishments have more extensive career ladder programs.